 Ousted candidates get one last shot

-Candidates knocked off this yearís ballot because of an S.C.
-Supreme Court ruling have just a few days left to try to get back on.
+Candidates knocked off this year’s ballot because of a S.C.
+Supreme Court ruling have only a few days to scramble to get back on.

-Those with enough signatures ó either 5 percent of the active voters in their district or 10,000, whichever is less ó will get their name on the ballot without any party label next to it.
+Those who collect enough signatures — either 5 percent of the active voters in their district or 10,000, whichever is less — will get on their name on the Nov.
+6 ballot without any party label next to it.

 Carol Tempel, who filed as a Democrat for the House District 115 seat held by Republican Rep. Peter McCoy, announced Thursday that she already has turned in petitions with almost 2,000 signatures to get back on the ballot.